cdoublev/css/doc/parse/parser.md

 A **derivation tree** (aka. concrete tree or parse tree) is a hierarchical representation of this traversal.
 A branch node represents a non-terminal, a combination, or a repetition, as a container for zero or more component values.
 A leaf node represents a terminal as a component value.

-**Note:** in graph theory, a parse tree is a graph that is acyclic, finite, undirected, connected, rooted, ie. there is exactly one bidirectional path to each vertex (node) and there is a vertex designated as the root.
+**Note:** in graph theory, a parse tree is a graph that is acyclic, finite, undirected, connected, rooted, ie. there is exactly one bidirectional path between two nodes and there is a node designated as the root of the tree.

 This traversal can start from the root node, follow a **pre-order**, which means a parent node is visited before its children, and end to the rightmost leaf node, resulting to a *leftmost derivation*.
 Or it can start from the leftmost leaf node, follow a **post-order**, which means a parent node is visited after its children, and end to the root node, resulting to a *rightmost derivation in reverse*.